Our Nine Secrets for Beautiful, Well-Kept Skin

 SPF Is Your Friend

-There are still some non-adopters to this one, but everyday, every month, all year long you should wear SPF.
-Whether you actually apply sunblock, or invest in a foundation or BB cream with SPF included, just wear SPF everyday.
+There are still some non-adopters to this one, but every day, every month, all year long you should wear SPF, whether you actually apply sunblock or invest in a foundation or BB cream with SPF included.
 It will prevent pigmentation and aging due to UV exposure.
 This one is non-negotiable if you want good skin in the long term.

 Don't Exfoliate Your Skin Too Much

-You’re thinking, great, but how do I know.
+You're thinking, great, but how do I know?
 "Well, your skin will tell you if you are exfoliating too often," says Dr. Perlmutter of NYDG.
-“If you are exfoliating too much your skin may become dry, flaky, and irritated.
-Usually it is best to decrease the frequency you exfoliate during the winter to 1-2 times per week and potentially increase this amount during the warmer months if tolerated.”
+"If you are exfoliating too much your skin may become dry, flaky, and irritated.
+Usually, it is best to decrease the frequency you exfoliate during the winter to one to two times per week and potentially increase this amount during the warmer months if tolerated."

 The double cleanse will change your life.
-Seriously, at first you might think that it is unnecessary, but you will notice a palpable difference in the condition of your skin after a few weeks.
+Seriously, at first you might think that it is unnecessary, but the condition of your skin will be noticeable after just a few weeks.
 Why?
-As Dr. Fusco of Wexler dermatology explains, if you wear makeup or SPF, your first cleanse won’t get rid of the residue of your makeup or sunscreen.
+As Dr. Francesca Fusco of Wexler Dermatology explains, if you wear makeup or SPF, your first cleanse won't get rid of the residue of your makeup or sunscreen.
 As a result, your regimen may be less successful.
-Dr. Perlmutter furthers this point by saying, “The first cleanse is done using an oil-based product which removes makeup, excess skin cells, and oil and dirt that has accumulated during the day.
+Dr. Perlmutter furthers this point by saying, "The first cleanse is done using an oil-based product which removes makeup, excess skin cells, and oil and dirt that has accumulated during the day.
 The second cleanse is with a gentle cleanser that will penetrate the skin on a deeper level and actually clean the face.
-This double cleanse process is especially important if you wear a lot of makeup or have very oily skin.”
+This double cleanse process is especially important if you wear a lot of makeup or have very oily skin."

 If you told us five years ago that using a roller that pricks tiny holes in your skin (literally microscopic) would have an amazing difference not only in the visual appearance of your skin, but also the overall condition, we would not have believed you.
-But amazing mirco-needling rollers really have made a huge difference in our skin.
-According to Dr. Wexler, "Micro-needling your skin stimulates collagen repair," In other words, your skin will look plumper and more youthful.
+But according to Dr. Wexler, "Micro-needling your skin stimulates collagen repair," In other words, your skin will look plumper and more youthful.

 Much like the above, Dr. Wexler says microcurrent technology can have a drastic effect on your epidermis.
-In the case of this technology, Dr. Wexler explains it can “increase absorption of nutrients and actives from skincare products, as well as increasing tone and contour of the skin by retraining muscles.
-It can also increase the production of collagen and elastic tissue.”
+It can "increase absorption of nutrients and actives from skincare products, as well as increasing tone and contour of the skin by retraining muscles.
+It can also increase the production of collagen and elastic tissue," Wexler explains.

 Much like your investment portfolio, your skincare regimen should be diverse.
 This means using a number of actives (explained here).
-However, Dr. Perlmutter maintains that you should be using actives that have different effects, because “This practice prevents over drying and irritation."
+However, Dr. Perlmutter maintains that you should be using actives that have different effects, because "This practice prevents over-drying and irritation."
 But don't overdo it.
 If you vary your skincare routine too much, it doesn't give the actives you use enough time to consistently work the way they should.
 Pay attention to whether your skin becomes irritated, that might be telling you are varying your routine too often.
 Mixing and matching are good, but don't take it too far.

 Take Red Wine Baths

-Sounds like something straight out of Game of Thrones but Dr. Wexler says it will do wonders for the skin on your body.
-“When you add wine to your bath, it acts as a great exfoliator and has lots of antioxidants.
-Your skin will be smoother and brighter.”
+Sounds like something straight out of Game of Thrones but Dr. Wexler says vinotherapy, as it's called, will do wonders for the skin on your body.
+"When you add wine to your bath, it acts as a great exfoliator and has lots of antioxidants.
+Your skin will be smoother and brighter."